kkumazaki/Sensor-Fusion_Project1_Lidar-Obstacle-Detection/README.md

   I learned how to filter the Real PCD by using Voxel Grid Filtering.
 It reduces number of points in cloud to process faster.

 - Segmentation
   I learned how to segment the point clouds by using RANSAC, which is an iterative method that randomly picks subsets of points as inliers.
+  I switched the codes from PCL method to RANSAC (Lesson 2, Chapter 8).

 - Clustering
   I learned how to cluster the segmented points of groups by using Euclidean Clustering.
 It uses a fast algorithm called KD-Tree, which is a binary tree to insert points alternating comparison between dimensions.
+  I switched the codes from PCL method to KD-Tree Clustering (Lesson 3, Chapter 8).

 - Bounding Boxes
   I showed bounding boxes for all clustered obstacles with red lines.